 - The reporter consents in writing to their identity as the reporter being disclosed

 - A court or tribunal decides it needs this information in order to ensure the safety and wellbeing of the child

 - A court or tribunal decides that in the interests of justice the evidence needs to be given.

 Failure to disclose child sexual abuse offence

 The criminal offence for failure to disclose child sexual abuse came into effect on 27 October 2014.
 Any adult who forms a reasonable belief that a sexual offence has been committed in Victoria by an adult against a child under 16 years of age must report that information to police unless they have a reasonable excuse.
 A reasonable excuse may include fear for safety or where the information has already been reported.

 The offence applies to all adults in Victoria, not just professionals who work with children.

 For further information

-Information on how abuse can be recognised can be found in the You and your child - a guide for parents of a child who has been sexually abuse publications on this page.
+Information on how abuse can be recognised can be found in You and your child: a guide for parents of a child who has been sexually abuse in the Related resources section of this page.